WPBC/metahash-rewards/README.md

 ];
 ```

-5. Setup PHP script to automatically at a specific time everyday.
+5. To automatically run the reward script.
 Firstly, run the following command in your terminal to open crontab.

 ```bash
 $ crontab -e